Poplar Grove Neighborhood Byways

-Project Update (November 2023): We are kicking off the next phase of the Poplar Grove Neighborhood Byway improvements soon.
+Project Update (March 2023): We are kicking off the next phase of the Poplar Grove Neighborhood Byways improvements soon.
 Check back for opportunities to help inform the project.
 Stay in the loop about future projects on the Westside of Salt Lake City by visiting the Westside Neighborhoods Transportation Projects webpage.
 To stay updated on all of our Neighborhood Byway projects, sign up for our Neighborhood Byway email newsletter.

 Project Overview